The Egg Man

 The egg ranch had been a fixture in the valley long before we moved there in 1954.
 In addition to the stores, Mr. Russell sold eggs on credit to local families.
 He kept track of sales in a small green ledger book.

 When a housewife ran short of eggs, she sent her child to the Egg Man for more.
 Mr. Russell never turned anyone down, and he never brought up the subject of money, either.
-On pay day, folks came in and settled on their own.
+On pay day, folks came around on their own to settle any outstanding balance.

 If the business brought much of a profit, Mr. Russell could not bring himself to flaunt it.
 When it came time to buy a new car, he looked long and hard at all the major brands.
 Sporty two-door hardtops were in vogue at the time, with long tail fins, two-tone paint, and whitewall tires.